-If you’re in pain or wanting extra help with recovering from an injury, book in a session with Cherie or Emily – our wonderful massage therapists.
-They’re in a league of their own when it comes to technique, care and in-depth understanding of the human body, and they’re recommended by health and medical professionals up and down the country.
+If you’re in pain or wanting extra help with recovering from an injury, book in a session with Emily – our wonderful massage therapist.
+She’s in a league of her own when it comes to technique, care and in-depth understanding of the human body, and she’s recommended by health and medical professionals up and down the country.

-Cherie and Emily work their magic on some of the country’s most renowned athletes, as well as stressed-out business people and those in need of some TLC after an operation.
+Emily works her magic on some of the country’s most renowned athletes, as well as stressed-out business people and those in need of some TLC after an operation.

-In addition to the more “standard” techniques on offer at Physio Remedies, our massage therapists often incorporate other massage skills too – such as Somassage® and Myofascial Release Therapy – depending on what your body needs.
+In addition to the more “standard” techniques on offer at Physio Remedies, our massage therapists often incorporate other massage skills too – such as soft tissue release work – depending on what your body needs.